Mitsui : may book up to $642 million impairment loss amid oil slump | MarketScreener

-Mitsui in a statement said it is likely to book an impairment loss on its stakes in the Eagle Ford shale oil and gas project in the United States and the Tempa Rossa oil field in Italy among other oil and gas projects due to plunging oil prices.
+Mitsui said it is likely to book an impairment loss on its stakes in the Eagle Ford shale oil and gas project in the United States and the Tempa Rossa oil field in Italy among other oil and gas projects due to plunging oil prices.

-International benchmark oil prices have more than halved since the start of the year as the rapid spread of the coronavirus interrupts business activity, choking supply chains, while a crude glut swelled after the collapse earlier this month of an output deal between the Organisation of Petroleum Exporting Countries and Russia (OPEC+).
-[O/R]
+International benchmark oil prices have more than halved since the start of the year as the rapid spread of the coronavirus interrupts business activity, while a crude glut swelled after the collapse of an output deal between the Organization of Petroleum Exporting Countries and Russia (OPEC+).

 Mitsui also said it may book an impairment loss on fixed assets as well as an appraisal loss on shareholdings to reflect slumping stock markets.